top of page

 Somatic Resilience™ Training:

 I have trained staff and volunteers in the UK and abroad who suffer, not only from the impact of their own personal trauma, but from exposure to the trauma of those they work with.
-Somatic Resilience offers two unique programmes designed to mitigate the impact of chronic stress and burnout in the workplace.
+The centre for Somatic Resilience offers unique programmes designed to mitigate the impact of chronic stress and burnout in the workplace as well as a CPCAB accredited level 5 certificate in working somatically with trauma.
 Click here to learn more.
+(This will open in a new window)

 Education: